Alternate Job Titles: Government Sales Manager, Manager of Government Sales

 Source: HR Reported data as of June 28, 2017

 This chart describes the expected percentage of people who perform the job of Government Sales Manager that make less than that salary.
 For example 50% of the people who perform the job of Government Sales Manager are expected to make less than the median.

 Manages and directs a sales force to achieve sales to government agencies.
 Designs and recommends sales programs and sets short- and long-term sales strategies.
 Evaluates and implements appropriate new sales techniques to increase the department's sales volume.
 May recommend product or service enhancements to improve customer satisfaction and sales potential.
 Ensures projects are completed on time and within budget.
 Acts as advisor to sales team regarding projects, tasks, and operations.
-May require a bachelor's degree in area of specialty and at least 7 years of experience in the field or in a related area.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on extensive experience and judgment to plan and accomplish goals.
-Performs a variety of complex tasks.
-Leads and directs the work of others.
-A wide degree of creativity and latitude is expected.
+May require a bachelor's degree in area of specialty.
 Typically reports to head of a unit/department.
+Typically manages through subordinate managers and professionals in larger groups of moderate complexity.
+Provides input to strategic decisions that affect the functional area of responsibility.
+May give input into developing the budget.
+Capable of resolving escalated issues arising from operations and requiring coordination with other departments.
+Typically requires 3+ years of managerial experience.
 View full job description